donno/donno.github.io/docs/_drafts/make-rootfs.md

 ### Using Wolfi from Chainguard

+_Spoiler_: I didn't end-up with a working system using this approach.
+This is likely to be expected as Wolfi is meant for containers only unlike Alpine.

-For this case lets start with the initial problems with the initial attempt.
+For this case lets start with the initial problems encountered during the first few attempts at getting this working.

 The first was Wolf lacks an `init` system so it fails.
 To overcome this the following command was added `ln -sf /usr/bin/busybox root-source/usr/bin/init` to instruct it to use `busybox` as the `init` system.

-However, it failed with:L
+However, it failed with:
 ```
 [    5.063946] traps: sh[1] trap invalid opcode ip:723d6d5180d0 sp:7ffda96f5400 error:0 in ld-linux-x86-64.so.2[200d0,723d6d4f9000+29000]
 [    5.075462] Kernel panic - not syncing: Attempted to kill init! exitcode=0x00000004